tion sion ssion cion cian

 <cian>

-is about jobs music/musician, optic/optician - even more fun if you're working with someone called Ian.
+• These words are jobs music/musician, optic/optician – even more fun if you’re working with someone called Ian.

 <ssion>